 We are convinced that young people’s first contact with the world of work is crucial and can be decisive for their successful entry into professional life.

-- We are reinforcing our apprenticeship actions.
-1,769 work-study students are currently being trained in the Crédit Agricole S.A. group.
-Our objective is to increase the number of work-study students by 50% by 2022
+• We are reinforcing our apprenticeship actions.
+In 2022, 3,583 work-study students and 3,353 interns were trained in the Crédit Agricole S.A. group.
+Our objective is to welcome 50,000 young people by 2025

-- We continue to integrate work-study students, interns and fixed-term contracts by converting 30% of such contracts into permanent contracts each year
+• We continue to integrate work-study students, interns and fixed-term contracts by converting 25% of such contracts into permanent contracts each year

-Disability: a sustainable commitment
+Disability: a sustainable commitment for the past 15 years

 Our progress in external rankings